 All incidents that are handled by Community Life (professional staff or student staff) have incident reports written about them.
-These incident reports are written from a 3rd person point of view.
-These incident reports could include all parties involved including but not limited to: Alleged, Victim, Complainant, Witness, or Staff.
+These incident reports are written in 3rd person point of view.
+These incident reports have the opportunity to include all parties involved including but not limited to: Alleged, Victim, Complainant, Witness, or Staff.